QueraTeam/django-nextjs/README.md

-If you're serving your site under ASGI during development, use [Django Channels](https://channels.readthedocs.io/en/stable/) and add `NextJSProxyHttpConsumer`, `NextJSProxyWebsocketConsumer` to `asgi.py` like the following example.
+If you're serving your site under ASGI during development, use [Django Channels](https://channels.readthedocs.io/en/stable/) and use `DjangoNextjsASGIMiddleware` like the following example.

 **Note:** We recommend using ASGI and Django Channels, because it is required for [fast refresh](https://nextjs.org/docs/architecture/fast-refresh) (hot module replacement) to work properly in Nextjs 12+.